The Privacy, Data Protection and Cybersecurity Law Review: Russia

 International data transfers in Russia are regulated by the Personal Data Law.
 The Personal Data Law distinguishes between countries that provide adequate protection for personal data and those that do not.
 In the event of cross-border transfers, a data operator needs to check whether the country of the data recipient is deemed a provider of adequate protection to personal data, since if not, the consent of the data subject needs to be in writing (ink on paper) and contain a specific authorisation to transfer personal data to such country.
 The Personal Data Law provides for only three categories of lawful cross-border transfer of Personal Data:

 - transfer to countries that are signatories to the Council of Europe Convention 1981 (the Personal Data Convention);

 - transfer to countries that are not signatories to the Personal Data Convention but are on the list of additional countries adopted by the DPA.
 The current version of the list (as amended on 14 January 2019) includes Angola, Argentina, Australia, Benin, Canada, Chile, Costa Rica, Gabon, Israel, Japan, Kazakhstan, Malaysia, Mali, Mongolia, Morocco, New Zealand, Peru, Qatar, Singapore, South Africa, South Korea and Tunisia; and

-In most cases obtaining consent would be necessary in order to transfer personal data to a third party.
-The Personal Data Law also requires that the data exporter and the data importer enter into an agreement (or at least add a provision to their agreement in the event of a cross-border transaction) that must stipulate that the data importer will ensure at least the same level of data protection as applied by the data exporter and certain other obligations provided under the Personal Data Law.
+In most cases, obtaining consent is necessary in order to transfer personal data to a third party.
+The Personal Data Law also requires that the data exporter and the data importer enter into an agreement (or at least add a provision to their agreement in the event of a cross-border transaction) stipulating that the data importer will ensure at least the same level of data protection as applied by the data exporter and certain other obligations laid down in the Personal Data Law.